kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

 Variant calling
 ---------------

-Stacks is used to assemble loci and call variants in a *de novo* fashion.
+Stacks is used to assemble loci and call variants in a *de novo* fashion [CatchenStacks]_.
 Stacks works by clustering reads into loci, then detecting variation between

 .. code-block:: shell